Jerry Rao: Personal life

 He takes interest in mentoring and advising technology and social enterprises.
 Rao is married and lives with his family in Mumbai, India.
+Rao belongs to the Madhwa Brahmin community in India.

 Selected writings

 Rao is a regular writer and speaker.
 Rao has published a volume of poetry (Gemini II published by Penguin India) and a book of essays (Notes from an Indian Conservative published by Rupa).
 He used to write a regular opinion column for the Indian Express and occasional columns for Seminar, Economic Times, India International Centre Quarterly and Mint.